-When a Touchstone model has many ports, connecting its ports manually becomes a tedious and error prone job, consequently automation is highly desired.
+When a Touchstone file contains many ports, connecting its ports manually becomes a tedious and error-prone job.
+Consequently automation is highly desired.
 EDA vendors developed several different formats throughout the years, but the problem is that they are all different with various degrees of features and capabilities, making it difficult to parse them with software.
 Additionally, in most cases this information is provided as a commented header section in the Touchstone file, and strictly speaking, comments are non-parsable, arbitrary text.

 The goal of this proposal is to provide a standardized port mapping format for Touchstone files so that all relevant information could be included in it, and all EDA tools could parse them reliably.